Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 Electrical Panel Hazards We Commonly Find

 Aging or damaged electrical panels often hide serious issues behind the cover.
-During inspections and upgrades across Southern & Midcoast Maine, we frequently find conditions like:
+During electrical panel upgrades across Southern & Midcoast Maine, we frequently find conditions like:

-These problems don’t always trip breakers right away—but they increase fire risk, cause voltage instability, and lead to sudden power loss.
+These issues don’t always trip breakers immediately — but they increase fire risk, create voltage instability, and lead to unexpected power loss.

 Electrical Panel Damage Caused by Corrosion and Overheating Corrosion and loose connections inside this electrical panel led to overheating at the main breaker and unstable power throughout the home.
 Conditions like this significantly increase fire risk and are a strong indicator that a full panel replacement is needed.